Master of Health Services Administration

 To obtain a Master's of Health Services Administration degree, students are required to complete 37 credit hours of coursework at the graduate level and experiential learning that will prepare graduates to plan, direct, coordinate, and supervise the delivery of health care as Health Services Administrators.
 Please refer to the Office of the Bursar for current information on tuition and fees.

 Applicants must have earned a bachelor’s degree from an accredited institution with coursework completed in statistics, economics and accounting.
 Equivalent work experience covering these course areas will also be considered for an evaluation of skills for applicants without verified course credit.

-To gain reqular status admission, applicants must have a minimum of 2.75 GPA on a 4.0 scale (or equivalent).
+To gain regular status admission, applicants must have a minimum of 2.75 GPA on a 4.0 scale (or equivalent).

 Applicants are required to submit scanned copies of official or unofficial transcripts from all institutions attended.
 Upon admission, final official or notarized copies of transcripts from all institutions where degrees were earned and diplomas from international institutions must be submitted.

 They are also required to submit official scores from the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT) unless one of the following criteria is met: